Sinethemba7vitsha/Sinethemba7vitsha/README.md

 - 👋 Hi, I’m Sinethemba Maxwell Vitsha
 - 👀 I’m interested in gaming,coding and exploring the impossible
-- 🌱 I’m currently learning HTML & CSS ,Javascript
+- 🌱 HTML & CSS ,Javascript and Vue.js
+- 🤖 C# ASP.NET Core Web API and EntityFramework
+- 🐱‍🏍 Flutter and Dart
 - 💞️ I’m looking to collaborate on projects to improve people's lives
 - 📫 How to reach me vitsha709@gmail.com
 - This Page contains Web applictions